 “The building was formerly a house and was owned by a family for over 200 years, witnessing many generations grow up.
 One day a man came into Elements Café looking around and admiring the space.
 I said, `How can I help you?’
 The man responded with ‘I was born in this room!’”

-After the family moved out, the building was bought by the Chabad Lubavitch Hassidic sect.
+After the family moved out, they donated the building to the Chabad Lubavitch Hassidic sect.

 “Chabad Rabbi Chaim Kaplan raised all the money to make the space what it is today.
 He wanted to make it into a coffee hangout place specifically for farbrengens [festive Lubavitch gatherings] and kiruv [Jewish outreach] work.”

-When Padway turned it into a vegan and gluten-free restaurant three years ago, he adopted the name Elements Café, remodeled the inside and changed the logo.
+When Padway, who works for Chabad, turned it into a vegan and gluten-free restaurant three years ago, he adopted the name Elements Café, remodeled the inside and changed the logo.
 But he still welcomes Chabad to do outreach work in the space.

 Most popular item: vegan ice cream